 - A node is added through a node file from importutil or from the Client, and the node does not have a version or has the version "Unknown."
 This would happen, for example, if you were importing the node from a previous version of NerveCenter. - A node is imported from a NerveCenter Server without a version or with version Unknown. - A node is added from a trap, and the node's version is not v3.
 NerveCenter verifies whether these nodes are v1 or v2.
 If the trap is v3, NerveCenter does not need further verification. - NerveCenter is co-resident with a network management platform that sends nodes to NerveCenter.
-All nodes added from OpenView Network Node Manager are v1 by default.

-NerveCenter does not attempt to auto-classify nodes that you add manually.
+Note: NerveCenter does not attempt to auto-classify nodes that you add manually.